rijalBinHusen/rest-php/notes.md

 - [ ] Jangan boleh update paymet jika pembayaran > tagihan
 - [ ] Try to update the password on unit testing, old password must be valid
-- [ ] Jangan bolehkan update harga product jika produk sudah pernah dipesan -->
+- [ ] Jangan bolehkan update harga product jika produk sudah pernah dipesan
+- [ ] Gunakan kode akses untuk akses resource binhusenstore -->

 ## 27 Oct 2023
-- [ ] Gunakan kode akses untuk akses resource binhusenstore
+- [x] create API spec for access code endpoint
+- [x] People who can create access code is admin
 - [x] testimony POST|UPDATE validate payload rating as number, and the other as string
 - [x] Products endpoint, validate payload price, weight, and default_total_week as number, validate payload is_available as boolean
 - [x] validate other than above as string